technyon/nuki_hub/README.md

 ## Keypad control using JSON (optional)

+If a keypad is connected to the lock, keypad codes can be added, updated and removed.
+This has to enabled first in the configuration portal.
+Check "Add, modify and delete keypad codes" under "Access Level Configuration" and save the configuration.

+Information about current keypad codes is published as JSON data to the "keypad/json" MQTT topic.<br>
+This needs to be enabled separately by checking "Publish keypad codes information" under "Access Level Configuration" and saving the configuration.
+For security reasons, the code itself is not published.

 To change Nuki Lock/Opener keypad settings set the `keypad/actionJson` topic to a JSON formatted value containing the following nodes.

 | Node             | Delete   | Add      | Update   | Usage                                                                                    | Possible values                                                |